molpopgen/fwdpp/doc/md/examples.md

 The best documentation of how to use the library are the example simulations in the examples/ subdirectory.

-The individual-based programs represent the best/most efficient way to use __fwdpp__.
-The others are here for legacy purposes.

-###Compiling the examples:

-As of fwdpp 0.2.5, the examples are compiled by saying "make check" after the configure step.

 ###Running the examples:

-This following list of parameters and their definitions is in common to all of the example programs:<br>
+This following list of parameters and their definitions is in common to all of the example programs:

-N = the number of diploid individuals to simulate<br>
+* N = the number of diploid individuals to simulate
-theta = 4Nu, where u is the mutation rate per gamete per generation.
-For example, theta = 100 means that on average, 2Nu = 50 new mutations are entering the population each generation.<br>
+* theta = 4Nu, where u is the mutation rate per gamete per generation.
+For example, theta = 100 means that on average, 2Nu = 50 new mutations are entering the population each generation.
-rho = 4Nr, where r is the recombination rate per diploid per generation<br>
+* rho = 4Nr, where r is the recombination rate per diploid per generation
-g = the number of generations to simulate.
-Often, this should be >= 8N at a minimum<br>
+* g = the number of generations to simulate.
+Often, this should be >= 8N at a minimum
-n = the sample size to draw at the end of the simulation.
-To match the typical modeling assumptions of population genetics, you should have n << 2N.<br>
+* n = the sample size to draw at the end of the simulation.
+To match the typical modeling assumptions of population genetics, you should have n << 2N.
-nreps = the number of replicates to simulate<br>
+* nreps = the number of replicates to simulate
-seed = a random number seed.
-I will use $RANDOM as a seed, referring to the bash shell method to return a random integer.<br>
+* seed = a random number seed.
+I will use $RANDOM as a seed, referring to the bash shell method to return a random integer.

 Note: familiarity with Hudson's "[ms](http://home.uchicago.edu/~rhudson1)" program is helpful for some of what comes below.